liuhuigmail/BugRepositories/README.md

 ## GrowingBugs

-This is a bug repository that keeps growing, called growingBugs.
+GrowingBugs is essentially an expanded version of the widely used Defects4J: It not only includes all defects in Defects4J, but also reuses its APIs to faciliate users to switch seamlessly from Defects4J to GrowingBugs.
+The key difference is that growingBugs levearages an automated approach to exclude bug-irrelevarange changes from bug-fixing commmits automatically whereas Defects4J requests human experts to accomplish the same task.
+Consequently, growingBugs can keep growing automatically even without human intervention.
+That is the reason why it is called "growingBugs".

 Notably, each bug in growingBugs is composed of a buggy version, a fixed version, a concise patch (bug-fixing changes only), and one or more triggering test cases.
 To date, growingBugs contains 1911 real-world bugs from open-source Java projects.

 GrowingBugs is publically available at https://github.com/liuhuigmail/GrowingBugRepository